RohanTarra/HW4-Check/README.md

 - \(Y\) represents the **policy outcome**,
 - \(X_1, X_2, ..., X_n\) are input variables (e.g., stakeholder engagement, funding availability, and external shocks).

-Monte Carlo simulations generate **probability distributions** of outcomes based on random sampling of these input variables.
-By evaluating different scenarios, these simulations help **quantify risk** and provide insights into how **robust** urban governance frameworks like TRs are under uncertain conditions.
+Monte Carlo simulations use random sampling of various input variables to produce **probability distributions** of results.
+These simulations aid in **quantifying risk** and offer insights into the resilience of **robust** urban governance frameworks such as TRs in uncertain times by assessing various scenarios.

 #### 5. **Bayesian Decision Models**